-Pimelea – Greek pimele = (soft) fat.
+Pimelea – (Greek) pimele – fat.
 Derivation is unclear, but may refer to either the fleshy cotyledons (seed leaves) or the oily seeds.

-Prolific and long-flowering, with many very small flowers appearing in dense, terminal heads.
-Typically pale to bright pink, deeper coloured forms are known, as are white forms.
+It is a prolific and long-flowering plant with many very small flowers appearing in dense, terminal heads from August to December.
+These flowers are typically pale to bright pink; however, deeper coloured forms are known as are white forms.

-Can be grown from seed, but germination is unreliable.
-Cuttings from firm, new growth tend to strike well, particularly with the use of a rooting gel.
+- Best propagated from cuttings from firm new growth, particularly with the use of a rooting hormone gel.

 - Prefers full sun but will grow in partial shade.